Best Scuba Diving in December

 Below the surface, temperatures range from 25 to 29°C in December, offering a comfortable environment for underwater exploration, and there is excellent visibility of up to 30m.
 Around Malapascua Island, keep an eye out for thresher sharks with their distinctive long tails, while Donsol and Oslob promise interactions with whale sharks, the gentle giants of the sea.
 Apo Island and Tubbataha Reefs Natural Park are prime locations for witnessing vibrant coral reefs and sea turtles, while Anilao, known for muck diving, caters to macro photography enthusiasts with a world of fascinating critters and small marine species to snap.

 Ready to book your December diving holiday?
-Get in touch with our dedicated dive specialist to plan your tailor-made scuba diving holiday in December.
+Reach out to our dedicated dive specialist to plan your tailor-made scuba diving holiday.

 Original Highlight